Cybolic/latex-cv-class/README.md

-# latex-cv-class
+# CV-Cybolic

-A LaTeX style for my CV
+A LaTeX class for my CV, loosely matching Europass